|

 Numerous, but does not amount to near the numbers of Pomarine Skua.

-Normally most Arctic Skuas pass close to the coast and this migration
+October 2003.
+Normally most Arctic Skuas pass close to the coast

-is best witnessed from Calao's terrace.
-On Isle N'Gor, the Arctics
+and this migration is best witnessed from Calao's terrace.
+On Isle

 Long-tailed